teacherguy2020/now-playing/alexa/README.md

 “Plus” / mixed requests:

-- Multi-artist phrasing using **plus** (for example, “play Miles Davis plus John Coltrane”) is supported by the interaction model + handler logic.
+- Multi-artist phrasing using **plus** (for example, “play a mix of artist Miles Davis plus John Coltrane”) is supported by the interaction model + handler logic.
 - The parsed artist set is sent to API queue-building routes, which produce a combined queue/mix.

 Operational notes: